Part IV

 4. The “Challenging Limits” Excuse: Acting out harmful behavior under the banner of “pushing edges.”
 Exploring taboos is a psychological process; it must lead to greater external care, not less.

-The Antidote: Unwavering Discernment Apply critical thinking to your own process.
+Apply critical thinking to your own process.
 Ask constantly: Does this foster safety and non-harm?
 Or does it feed a hidden drive for control?

 Conclusion: The Pearl

-Embracing your integrated darkness reveals the resilience of your inner light.
-This power, hard-won, must be wielded ethically—balancing courage with caution, depth with discernment, and internal exploration with external responsibility.
+What you recover here must be wielded ethically—balancing courage with caution, depth with discernment, and internal exploration with external responsibility.